 A recent study shows that Thais are tending to have more tendency to become obese, as the country now ranked second in ASEAN for the most people with obesity.

-She said data from 2009 showed that Bangkokians were most at risk of becoming obese most, while the northeastern region showed the least risk of contracting the disease.
+More Thais are becoming obese due to the current eating habits and data showed that Bangkokians were most at risk of becoming obese most, while the northeastern region showed the least risk of contracting the disease.

 The data reflected that obesity is usually caused among city people who are well off and receive higher salaries than those who live in the countryside.